Saad Al-Abdullah Al-Salim Al-Sabah, 14th Ruler and 4th Emir of Kuwait

 In April 1997, Saad suffered from internal hemorrhaging which required surgery.
 He then went to the United Kingdom for tests and treatment, returning to Kuwait in October 1997.
 However, his health continued to be a problem and he needed to use a wheelchair for the rest of his life.
 He eventually developed colon issues and was diagnosed with colon cancer.

-Saad’s health issues led to speculation that he would abdicate his position as Crown Prince, however, a statement issued in November 2005 contradicted these speculations.
+Saad’s health issues led to speculation that he might abdicate his position as Crown Prince, however, a statement issued in November 2005 contradicted these speculations.
 Upon the death of Jaber III Al-Ahmad Al-Jaber Al-Sabah, 13th Ruler and 3rd Emir of Kuwait on January 15, 2006, Saad became the 14th Ruler and 4th Emir of Kuwait.
 When Saad was seen in a wheelchair at Jaber’s funeral, his fitness to be Emir of Kuwait was questioned by members of the Kuwaiti parliament.
 An internal discussion within the Kuwaiti royal family made Saad decide to abdicate.
 On January 24, 2006, the Kuwaiti parliament voted Saad out of office, moments before an official letter of abdication was received.
 The Kuwait Cabinet nominated Prime Minister Sabah bin Ahmad Al-Sabah to take over as Emir as expected.

 Saad Al-Abdullah Al-Salim Al-Sabah, 14th Ruler and 4th Emir of Kuwait died on May 13, 2008, at the age of 78, at Shaab Palace in Kuwait City, Kuwait.
 He was buried at the Al Sulaibikhat Cemetery, the largest cemetery in Kuwait.